sifive/block-pio-sifive/README.md

   global Sources:     List Path
   global Filter:      DUTProgramCompiler => Boolean
 ```
-A `TestProgramPlan` should only contain machine agnositc flags, since the
+A `TestProgramPlan` should only contain machine agnostic flags, since the
 same program plan may be run on multiple different configs.
 Machine-specific
 options should be filled in by the `DUTProgramCompiler`.
 You can specify what
 `DUTProgramCompiler`s are valid for this plan using the `Filter` field.